School of Nursing at Sharon

-- Articulation agreements with The Pennsylvania State University and Slippery Rock University to assist students in the planning and completion of the Bachelor of Science in Nursing degree.
+- Articulation agreements with The Pennsylvania State University, Slippery Rock University and Theil College to assist students in the planning and completion of the Bachelor of Science in Nursing degree.

 Acceptance to Sharon Regional Medical Center's School of Nursing is coordinated by the program’s admission committee and is comprised of two steps: Taking the pre-entrance ATI TEAS test (more information below) and completing the printable application (also listed below).
 For more information, please refer to the School of Nursing catalog found on the main page of the School of Nursing website.

-For more information or to complete an application, please click the "Contact US" button below.
+For more information or to complete an application, please click the "Apply Now" button below.